 - All former entities have been rebranded to become part of the unified Luxaviation Group.
 Abelag now trades as Luxaviation Belgium, LEA as Luxaviation United Kingdom, Masterjet as Luxaviation Portugal, Switzerland and France, and Unijet as Luxaviation France.
 Luxaviation Germany (formerly Fairjets) and Luxaviation Luxembourg belong to the group as well.
 ExecuJet has retained its name and its logo

 - Luxaviation Group launched Luxaviation Helicopters as the first worldwide VIP helicopter management company with a truly global reach

 The Luxaviation Group

 ExecuJet is a leading global business aviation organisation offering a diverse range of services including aircraft management for private and commercial registered aircraft, aircraft charter, aircraft maintenance, aircraft completions management and fixed base operations.
 Headquartered in Zürich, Switzerland, ExecuJet has operations in six regions – Africa, Asia, Australasia, Europe, Latin America and the Middle East.
-ExecuJet’s commercial fleet is operated under the regulatory umbrella of seven regional civil aviation issued air operating certificates (AOCs).
+ExecuJet’s commercial fleet is operated under the regulatory umbrella of six regional civil aviation issued air operating certificates (AOCs).
 ExecuJet has many authorised maintenance facilities throughout four regions, certified to work on most business jets.Tell me more

 Founded in 1996 with a single piston engine aircraft, London Executive Aviation has rapidly grown to become one of Europe’s largest executive air charter operators.